 Did you know that making your website mobile-friendly isn’t only appreciated by humans, but also by search engines bots?
 As a matter of fact, this has become the number one criteria when it comes to indexing and ranking your website.
 Read more about Google’s mobile-first revolution here.

 Instant gratification has become a norm of today, which is why your website viewers prefer to have their questions answered immediately.
 To easily provide them with this assurance, include a live chat option on your website, like the Wix Chat app.
 Users that installed this intuitive chat on their website increased store orders by 39% and service bookings by 33%!
 This tremendous growth rate is due to reachability.
-First of all, you can be available on-the-go to answer all your clients at any time.
+First of all, you can be available on-the-go to answer all your clients at any time or direct them to your knowledge base where they can find answers themselves.
 Plus, Wix Chat instantly notifies you when a new visitor enters your site, allowing you to reach out to them and spark a conversation.
 This urgency is highly useful for your business based on the fact that 49% of site owners who answer their visitors’ messages after 5-10 seconds created a meaningful conversation with them.

 Engagement is a friend to the term retention.
 Therefore, the best way to keep visitors coming back to your website is by allowing them to sign up and become a member of a like-minded community.
 Plus, websites with sign-ups are known to increase engagement anywhere from two to six times.
 A member’s area is a great way to encourage your fan base to create an account within your website because it provides a personal space for them to interact with each other, and with you.
 It’s also a perfect addition to a forum website or blog, as you’ll see below.